 #include <nlist.h>

 int nlist (file-name, nl)

 char file-name;

 struct nlist nl;

 Nlist examines the name list in the executable file whose name is pointed to by file-name, and selectively extracts a list of values and puts them in the array of nlist structures pointed to by nl.
 The name list nl consists of an array of structures containing names of variables, types and values.
 The list is terminated with a null name; that is, a null string is in the name position of the structure.
-Each variable name is looked up in the name list of the file.
-If the name is found, the type and value of the name are inserted in the next two fields.
+Each variable name is looked up in the name are inserted in the next two fields.
 The type field will be set to 0 unless the file was compiled with the -g option.
 If the name is not found, both entries are set to 0.
-See a.out(4) for a discussion of the symbol table structure.
+See a.out (4) for a discussion of the symbol table structure.

-This function is useful for examining the system name list kept in the file /unix.
+This function is useful for examining the system name list kept in the file /unix .
 In this way programs can obtain system addresses that are up to date.

-The $\langle nlist.h \rangle$ header file is automatically included by $\langle a.out.h \rangle$ for compatability.
-However, if the only information needed from $\langle a.out.h \rangle$ is for use of nlist, then including $\langle a.out.h \rangle$ is discouraged.
-If $\langle a.out.h \rangle$ is included, the line "#undef n name" may need to follow it.
+The <nlist.h> header file is automatically included by for compatability.
+However, if the only information needed from is for use of nlist, then including is discouraged.
+If is included, the line "#undef n_name" may need to follow it.